treyhunner/pyohio2024/outline-idea.md

 ---

---I don't believe in free will.--

-Well... maybe.

-I know that I don't believe in a very strong form of free will.

-Was it someone's fault that they grew up an an environment that made it increasingly likely that they would be a certain way?

-Fault, ownership, responsibility... these are all social constructs.
-It's my understanding that we're all just that take actions because a number of things in the past caused the present to happen.

-But just because something is a social construct doesn't mean it's not real.

----

 This slide is deliberately blank because I don't want to put shine a light on any one person or event in particular...

 When harm happens,